-In 1998, the Port Commission and Board of Supervisors approved the redevelopment plans for Mission Bay North and South1 provide for, among other things, the development of parks on City lands including both Port and non-Port lands (see Attachment 1 for a parks map).
-The parks on non-Port lands are currently under the jurisdiction of the City's Real Estate Division (RED).
-The parks were constructed on City and Port lands under the direction of the former Redevelopment Agency ("Former Agency"), which has been dissolved and is now managed by the Office of Community Investment and Infrastructure (OCII).
-The parks were built by Mission Bay Development Group, utilizing Tax Increment and Mello-Roos funds and are maintained by OCII contractors utilizing Community Facilities District (CFD) funds collected from parcel owners (Community Facilities District #5).
-Parklands were leased to the developer during construction, then once completed and accepted by the City, the ground lease was terminated with the developer and transferred into a Master Ground lease with OCII.
-The termination of the Master Ground lease between RED, the Port and OCII, was always anticipated to occur, but was not expected to occur until approximately 2044.
+In 1998, the Port Commission and Board of Supervisors approved the redevelopment plans for Mission Bay North and South1 which provided for, among other things, the development of parks on City lands including both Port and non-Port lands (see Attachment 1 for a parks map).
+The parks on non-Port lands are currently under the jurisdiction of the City's Real Estate Division ("RED").
+The parks were constructed on City and Port lands under the direction of the former Redevelopment Agency ("Former Agency") which was dissolved by the State legislature and are now managed by the Office of Community Investment and Infrastructure ("OCII").
+The parks were built by Mission Bay Development Group utilizing Tax Increment and Community Facilities District ("CFD") funds and are currently maintained by OCII contractors using CFD funds collected from parcel owners (CFD #5).
+Lands were leased to the developer during park construction, then once completed and accepted by the City, the lease was terminated with the developer and the lands were transferred into a "Master Ground Lease" with OCII.
+The termination of the Master Ground Lease between RED, the Port and OCII was always anticipated to occur, but was not expected to occur until approximately 2044.

-The California Redevelopment Dissolution Law requires OCII to dispose of the Former Agency's real property interests, including the parks Master Ground Lease.
-The California Department of Finance has approved a long-range property management plan for OCII that requires, among other things, OCII to terminate its leasehold interests in the park parcels but acknowledges OCII's continuing administration of CFD No. 5 maintenance funds, which are authorized under state authority separate from the Redevelopment Dissolution Law.
+The California Redevelopment Dissolution Law ("Dissolution Law") requires OCII to dispose of the Former Agency's real property interests, including the parks transferred to OCII in the Master Ground Lease.
+The California Department of Finance has approved a long-range property management plan for OCII that requires, among other things, OCII to terminate its leasehold interests in the park parcels but allows OCII to continue administration of CFD #5 maintenance funds, which are authorized under state authority separate from the Dissolution Law.